open-telemetry/opentelemetry-demo/Requirements/System-Requirements.md

 ## Docker Requirements

-Docker requirements for each Operating System can be found below:
+Docker requirements for each operating system can be found below:

 1. [Linux](https://docs.docker.com/desktop/linux/install/)